 You are receiving this brochure because we have identified you as a public official or community leader near a pipeline owned or operated by Pembina Pipeline Corporation or one of its subsidiaries (Pembina).

 Read on to find out about Pembina's operations, safety practices, important considerations for land use planning, and how you can help prevent damage to underground infrastructure in your community.
+Please keep for future reference.

 Who is Pembina?